The night I felt an earwig crawling across my leg in bed, I knew we had a problem.

 For many gardeners, summer is all about tomatoes.
-With several thousand tomato varieties, you’ll never get bored.
+And with several thousand tomato varieties to choose from, you’ll never get bored.
 Read on to learn how to grow your own tomatoes.

 It takes a lot of water to grow food: approximately an inch every week in hot weather.
 Here’s how to use less water while growing a phenomenal vegetable garden.

 Last year, we ate home-grown winter squash from October until the end of April.
 Stocking our basement with winter squash each fall is perhaps the simplest way that we keep eating from the garden through the winter.

 Use your garden space efficiently to grow more food without the extra space.
 Here are three ways to make the most of your garden.

 Asparagus is the quintessential seasonal food, only available from the garden for a month or two in early spring.
 But this quirky perennial tastes so good that it more than earns its space in my garden.

 Do you always plant your garden the same way?
 If so, consider changing things up this year: your garden will thank you.

 I grab my basket of kale, lettuce, baby spinach, and carrots and step out of my hoop house into a foot of snow.
 It’s January.
 Lows have dipped below -10 degrees Fahrenheit.
 And I am harvesting from my garden.